 Let’s dive in!

-This video we made for the folk at Bulls Bikes US combines different animated elements with live-action footage of the products to create an engaging visual narrative.
+This marketing video we made for the folks at Bulls Bikes US combines different animated elements with live-action footage of the products to create an engaging visual narrative.
 This allowed us to place the spotlight on the bike’s unique selling propositions and features, as well as the brand behind it.

 This piece begins with a set of main aspects that the target audience usually looks for in a bike, being written on a search bar.
 Those three keywords are also core differentiators that elevate the company over its competition— which is a great way to hook viewers in!